hazardland/db.php/readme.md

 ```
 ## apc_cache for php 5.4.x

-**db.php** requires **apc_cache** module's user variable caching functions by default.
+**db.php** recommends **apc_cache** module's user variable caching functions.
+If apcu is available than db.php uses it to store cache values by default.
 You can also override default caching engine but it is subject for further reading.
 A link for apc_cache installation instructions is here http://php.net/manual/en/apc.installation.php.
 On windows you just need to download proper php_apc.dll and enable it in php.ini by uncommenting line extension=php_apc.dll

 In linux it is a bit difficult but usually you will and up with this commands: